arnaudleclerc/AzureMapsControl.Components/docs/controls/overviewmap/README.md

 The `OverviewMap` control not being part of the `atlas` library, you need to include the js file of the scalebar into your application and reference it with a `script` tag on your razor page.
 It can be found on the [GitHub repository of the overviewmap control](https://github.com/Azure-Samples/azure-maps-overview-map).

-For this control only, there is the possibility to update its options.
-The `OverviewMapControl` class exposes an `UpdateAsync` with which you can update the options of the control.
-The following example updates the style of the map in the overlay when the style of the map has been changed.

 ```
 @page "/OverviewMap"